jyang526843/jyang526843/README.md

 ### Hi there 👋

+I'm Jin Yang!👨🏻‍💻
+I am an incoming Assistant Professor in the Department of Aerospace Engineering & Engineering Mechanics at UT-Austin!
+I earned my PhD degree from Caltech ME under the supervision of Prof. [Kaushik Bhattacharya](https://mechmat.caltech.edu/).
+Currently, I am a postdoc working at the University of Wisconsin-Madison ME department (Postdoc advisor: Prof. [Christian Franck](https://www.franck.engr.wisc.edu/) )
+My research areas include solid mechanics, experimental mechanics, digital image/volume correlation, laser induced inertial cavitation in soft matter (material's behavior at ultra-high strain rates).
+We develop and maintain several open source libraries and solvers, more on that here!  🖥️ If you want to work with us, check out this [page](https://sites.google.com/wisc.edu/jyang/)!  📫

 <!--
 **jyang526843/jyang526843** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.